White Horse Insurance Ireland dac (“we” “our” or “us”) is part of the Thomas Cook Group.

 You have the right to lodge a complaint with the data protection regulator where you believe your legal rights have been infringed, or where you have reason to believe your personal information is being or has been used in a way that doesn’t comply with the law.
-The contact details for the Information Commissioners Office are available on the ICO’s website.
+The contact details for the Office of the Data Protection Commissioner (DPC), the data protection regulator in Ireland, are available on the DPC’s website.

 If you want to find out more about our data retention policy, please read more here...